adobe/ride/Usage.md

 ![RideExtension Logo](images/RideArchitectureLandscape.jpg)

 ### Hooking up with the Schemas
 We'll talk about the "configs" portion of the diagram in a moment, but for now let's discuss the schemas flow that starts in the middle of the diagram at the top.
-This shows one of the schemas in the schemas folder and how it is being consumed by it's relative java representation in our extension.
+This shows one of the schemas in the schemas folder and how it is being consumed by its relative java representation in our extension.
 So what does this look like in the code?
 Let's take a look at one of the constructors for our java object in the samples:

 ```